virokannas/holopointer/README.md

 Before compiling the project in XCode, you'll first need to go to the project folder in Terminal and run the build_usd_monolithic.py script.
 This is so that I don't have to keep dragging an once-a-month-obsolete version of USD along with the project.
 If you're having trouble compiling it, I can make an archive of the app available, just drop me a message.

+#### I don't have CMake!

+You'll probably end up needing cmake at some point no matter what.
+If you don't like messing up your environment and like things neat and clean you can e.g. do a simple separate install of miniconda and cmake using [this gist](https://gist.github.com/simpassi/00f4e85323711d4b6f29f9f70e2fe754).

 ## Why?

 It's cool I guess.